sebischair/bbse/README.md

 This GitHub-repository contains all contents of the lecture _Blockchain-based Systems Engineering (IN2359)_, held regularly in the summer term at the [Technical University of Munich](https://www.tum.de), starting in 2018.
 About 900 students regularly enroll in the course.

 - Lecture: Prof. Dr. Florian Matthes
-- Exercises / Tutorials: Burak Öz, Felix Hoops, and Jonas Gebele
+- Exercises / Tutorials: Jonas Gebele and Burak Öz
 - Contact: Please open an issue / pull requests for comments.
 If you are interested in the .pptx-files, drop us an email.
+- BBSE 2025: The lecture material for [BBSE 2025](https://wwwmatthes.in.tum.de/pages/enf3vo4lqv74/Blockchain-based-Systems-Engineering) will be uploaded in Winter 2026.

 ## Module description - 2024